TasneemEltabakh/bigdata-spotify-mpd/README.md

 Due to Databricks Free Edition limitations, the dataset was:

-- Unzipped externally
+- Kaggle data downloaded
-- Uploaded once to Amazon S3 as immutable raw data
+- Uploaded once to Amazon S3 from Kaggle using terminal
 - Read directly by Spark using multiline JSON ingestion

 ---